Dhghomon/easy_rust/README.md

 }
 ```

 It prints `Out of 1 to 10, my happiness is 7`.
 Let's import so we can type less.
 To import everything, write `*`.
-Note: it's the same key as `*` for deferencencing but is completely different.
+Note: it's the same key as `*` for dereferencing but is completely different.

 ```rust
 enum Mood {